-Making sure that you’re managing your borrowing responsibly is the key to unlocking the best deals on all kinds of credit, but we understand that things don’t always go to plan.
+Managing your borrowings responsibly is the key to unlocking the best deals on all kinds of credit, but we know things don’t always go to plan.

 You might already know that missing payments or paying late on a credit card, loan or mortgage can have a negative impact on your credit history – and as a result your credit rating or score.
 However, these aren’t the only cases where your credit history can suffer.
 Below, we’ll highlight some of the areas that could affect your credit report that you might not be aware of.